 Self-referral is encouraged and accepted, with Fiona working closely with your medical professionals to get the most desired outcome.
 When first attending Fiona’s sessions, you will receive a one-hour comprehensive assessment including bladder and bowel function and a physical examination.
 You are then provided with an individualised management plan with recommendations to suit your needs.

 Fiona will accept DVA and Medicare care plans.
 Payment is via cash, cheque, or EFTPOS on the day.
 Private Health Insurance rebates are available for this physiotherapy service.
+Fiona is currently available on Wednesdays only.

 Bachelor of Exercise Science and Master of Exercise Physiology.